If you work with wood, paper, boxes, and everything in between, chances are that you have had to glue these things together and seal them.

 PVA glue is not invincible, indestructible, or everlasting, but when it comes to how long it can last, it is absolutely the prime choice over many other types.

 Yet another benefit that comes from using PVA glue is that it helps to preserve the aesthetic qualities of whatever project you are working on.

 PVA glue may look yellow, or at least certain types do, but in the end, it will dry clear.

 This makes it a go-to choice for many woodworkers and people who do arts and crafts.
 Simply put, nobody wants to use glue for a project that is going to dry yellow.

 It certainly would not look very nice, which is why clear-drying PVA glue is a go-to choice for all kinds of projects that require gluing.

 PVA glue does not affect pH balance

 At the very least, it will cause changes in the colors of the items being glued together.
-This is a problem which PVA glue does not suffer from.
+This is a problem that PVA glue does not suffer from.